 4. Don’t be deceived by your own biases.

-The 3 most common Reference Profiles for accountants
+3 most common Reference Profiles for accountants

 When we look at the more than 20,000 Job Targets companies have set for accounting roles, we found that a majority of hiring teams look for these three Reference Profiles:

 The Reference Profile that shows up most often is Specialist.
-This is not a surprise, as analytical Specialists are all about precision.
+This is not a surprise, as Specialists are analytical and all about precision.
 Their masterful attention to detail makes them a strong choice for this exacting role.
 They are comfortable working at a fast pace as long as they have clear rules and structure in place.
 They aren’t loud and chatty extraverts—instead they listen carefully and speak thoughtfully.
 These risk-averse professionals have strong discipline and execution.
 They’re excellent at following established guidelines and holding others to high standards.
 Conservative and careful, Specialists are a trustworthy addition to any organization.

 Though all three of these Reference Profiles are reserved and exacting, they come at their work from different points of view.
-Specialists fall into what we call the analytical group of Reference Profiles and they’re more comfortable working at a fast pace.
-Craftsmen are the most low key and accommodating of the three groups, falling into the stabilizing group of profiles.
+Specialists fall into what we call the analytical group of Reference Profiles, and they’re more comfortable working at a fast pace.
+Artisans are the most low key and accommodating of the three groups, falling into the stabilizing group of profiles.
 Scholars, as part of the persistent group of profiles, are far more concerned with tasks than people and enjoy working alone, while the other two like to collaborate.
 There’s no best choice—it all depends on your organizational culture and needs.

 How to attract top-performing accountants

 Artisan and Scholar profiles are likely to stay put where they are as they thrive in a stable environment.
 None of the three Reference Profiles are social butterflies—they don’t enjoy networking events or floating from company to company.
 Here are a few tips on how to find and attract Specialist, Artisan, and Scholar profiles to your company: